sws2apps/sws2apps-docs/organized/docs/app-overview/welcome-to-organized.md

 ![Organized how to use guide table of contents](./img/guide-toc.png)

-Our guide covers everything from setting up your congregation to scheduling meetings, managing field service, and generating reports.
+Our user guide covers everything from setting up your congregation to scheduling meetings, managing field service, and generating reports.
 With the guide, you'll find starting with Organized to be straightforward and efficient!